-What is COE in Real Estate?
+What does STR mean in Real Estate?

 COE, or Close of Escrow, is a critical term in real estate, signifying the official transfer of property ownership from seller to buyer upon meeting all contract terms and completing financial transactions.